eigenAyoub/krony-PT/README.md

 We reduce the size of GPT2 by compressing the MLPs weights (practically two thirds? of the model) of each attention layer with Kronecker Products.
 Effectively down-sizing GPT2 from 124M parameters to two variants, the 81M and 95M parameters models.
 Compared to other papers:

-* We don't use distillation (empirical evidence shows no benefits compared to only Vanilla supervised learning).
-* We have a systematic compression scheme, i.e., compress all layers the same way.
-We don't see any reasons to why we would only compress odd layers (besides to "force" the number of parameters to be under certain threshold).
-* We use weight tying, i.e., the embedding and softmax  matrices are **identical**.
-This makes our model, the only "effective" 81M model.
-* We try different compression schemes (67M, 81M, and 95M)
-    * We propose a new simple initialization for the 95M model.
-    * We use multiple factors for the VL based inits.

 ---
 ## Results:<a name="results">